nf-core/website/markdown/developers/testing_with_gitpod.md

 Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month and allows 4 parellel workspaces (as of March 2022).
 It runs in your browser (recommended with Chrome, Firefox or Edge).
 You can find their extensive documentation [here](https://gitpod.io/).

-All nf-core repos (including the webpage) should have their own working gitpod instances, with all the code required available in each environment.
+Each nf-core repository (including the webpage) is integrated with Gitpod.
+When you click on the Gitpod button (see below), this clones a copy of the repository into your Gitpod instance with all the software necessary to run tests and display files.
+A terminal is also available to run test and workflow debugging.

 ## Running Gitpod on an nf-core repo